uyllii/iSpindel-TCP-Server/README_en.md

 	HOST = '0.0.0.0'

 **DEBUG** = 1 allows detailed output on the console.
-You'll want this when first configuring the script and your iSpindle.
+You'll want this when first configuring the script and your iSpindel.
 After that, not so much, probably.
 If TCP **Port** is already in use (unlikely), you can change it here to another value.
 **HOST** determines the IP range clients have to be in in order to be allowed to connect.
 Leave this at 0.0.0.0 for no restrictions.